-MGT 232A Introduction to Human Resources Management (5gh)
+MGT 232A Introduction to Human Resources Management (5qh)

-This course is an introduction to human resources; major human resources problems and issues; policies and practices in the human resources field; application of theory in selecting, developing, rewarding and utilizing human resources.
+This course is an introduction to human resources management; major human resources problems and issues; policies and practices in the human resources field; and application of theory in selecting, developing, rewarding and utilizing human resources.

-MGT 240 Introduction to Materials Management (5gh)
+MGT 240 Introduction to Materials Management (5qh)

 This course is an introduction to the basic concepts of materials management.
 The course will include concepts applied in, purchasing, inventory management, demand management, master scheduling, MRP, capacity management, production planning and control, purchasing, logistics, continuous improvement, and TQM.
-Prerequisite: Satisfactory score on the math placement exam or completion of MAT 094 or higher with a grade of "C" or better.
+Prerequisite: MAT 094 or higher with a "C" or better.

-MGT 252 Small Business Management (5gh)
+MGT 252 Small Business Management (5qh)